 STL does not provide performance-based bonuses or incentives thus managing the remuneration risk.
-Depending on the performance of STL in any given year, a discretionary bonus may be paid to all staff.
+Depending on the performance of STL in any given year, a discretionary bonus may be paid to staff.

-Under the Senior Insurance Managers Regime which came in to force on 7 March 2017, responsibility for oversight of the Whistleblowing Policy and the Remuneration Policy passed to an Independent Director.
-Both policies were reviewed during the reporting period by the Independent Director and were then considered and approved by the Board.
+Under the Senior Insurance Managers Regime responsibility for oversight of the Whistleblowing Policy and the Remuneration Policy passed to an Independent Director.
+Both policies were reviewed during the reporting period by an Independent Director and were then considered and approved by the Board.